roidelapluie/blog/content/articles/libreoffice-calc-1024.md

 It is really a blocker bug for people that receive spreadsheets that have a lof of columns.
 For example I have seen a spreadsheet with one column per day.
 After 3 years it could not be opened by libreoffice (>1024 columns).

 A short fix is to change the maximum number of columns but this would increase memory consumption for every opened spreadsheet.
-Plus it is not trivial for anyone to recompile libreoffice.
+And it is not trivial for everyone to [recompile libreoffice](https://wiki.documentfoundation.org/Development/BuildingOnLinux).
 Here is how you update to 2048:

     ::patch
     diff --git a/sc/inc/address.hxx b/sc/inc/address.hxx